7 Steps to Start a Profitable Pasture-Raised Chicken Farm

 How profitable is pasture-raised chicken farming?

 Pasture-raised chicken farming can be profitable when managed correctly.
 While operating costs are higher than conventional farming, products command premium prices (15-30% higher).
-Success depends on efficient management, strong marketing strategies, and developing reliable distribution channels.
+Success depends on efficient management, strong marketing strategies, and the development of reliable distribution channels.

 What permits do I need to start a pasture-raised chicken farm?

-Required permits typically include local business licenses, agricultural operation certifications, and egg handling certification from the state’s department of agriculture.
+Required permits typically include local business licenses, agricultural operation certifications, and egg handling certifications from the state’s Department of Agriculture.
 You’ll also need to comply with USDA guidelines for poultry processing and obtain comprehensive farm liability insurance.

 How do I market pasture-raised chicken products?